 - This design team format provides you with an opportunity to develop your design, facilitation and collaboration skills which can be adapted to your project, career or community setting

-Participant’s choice of project will reflect the issues most relevant to the action needed in your home communities as well as your personal learning needs.
-Small design teams will be co-formed, where you will work with other participants that share both similar and different skill and interest.
-As part of the Social dimension of ecovillage design, each team will develop agreements to define and adjust their collaborative process along.
+Participant’s choice of project will reflect the issues most relevant to the action needed in your home communities, as well as your personal learning needs.
+Small design teams will be co-formed, where you will work with other participants that share both similar and different skills and interest.
+As part of the Social dimension of ecovillage design, each team will develop agreements to define and adjust their collaborative learning process.

 I found this course to be exciting, broad, insightful, fun, with an excellent range of learning methods used.
 I now understand sustainability in the context of the social, economic and spiritual perspectives as well as the ecological.Klina, EDE Participant

 The course catered to a diversity of learning styles and there was an holistic approach to all topics.
 This has been an outstanding course and I believe that the quality of the trainers, the content, and the enthusiasm of the participants made it so.Stephen, EDE Participant